kontent-ai/model-generator-js/README.md

 ## Delivery SDK Models

-> Recommended: Using these models is highly encouraged when working with the JavaScript Delivery SDK, as they provide robust type safety and
+> [!TIP] Recommended: Using these models is highly encouraged when working with the JavaScript Delivery SDK, as they provide robust type
-> streamline development.
+> safety and streamline development.

 ```bash
 npx @kontent-ai/model-generator@latest delivery --environmentId=x --managementApiKey=y